pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 Built with a Google docs-based back-end using [doctop](https://github.com/times/doctop) and [getbootstrap.com](Bootstrap) front-end.

 <!-- and [popcornjs.org] for hypertranscript -->

-However the project relying on google doc as a backend, through [doctop](https://github.com/times/doctop) or [tabletop](https://github.com/jsoma/tabletop) are at risk of being affected by google changes in the API.
+However the project relying on google doc as a backend, through [doctop](https://github.com/times/doctop) or [tabletop](https://github.com/jsoma/tabletop) are at risk of being effected by google changes in the API.

-Perhaps a better solution to make the most of the convenience of using google docs as a CMS for the journalist would be to keep google docs in sync with a database that updates the application.
-This way if the connection between the database and google docs where to drop due to changes in the API the front end of the application would not be affected.
+Perhaps better solution to make the most of the convenience of using google docs as a CMS for the journalist would be to keep google docs in sync with a database that updates the application. this way if the connection between the database and google docs where to drop due to changes in the API the front end of the application would not be effected.

 ---------